ome/ome-contributing/docs/gradle-development.rst

 Source code and build system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The source code of the OMERO.server components is maintained under version control using Git_ and hosted on GitHub_.
+The source code of the components is maintained under version control using Git_ and hosted on GitHub_.

 Gradle_ is the primary build system.
 The directory layout should